Getting your voice back, once it goes hoarse, can be a challenge. Here are some recommendations to help you recover.

 Losing your voice is always an inconvenience, but especially so when you have something important, such as a job interview or your sister’s wedding, on your schedule.

 Hoarseness isn’t necessarily the same thing as losing your voice.
 It’s much broader than that.
-In fact, “hoarseness is a broad, general term to describe any change in voice quality,” said Karla O’Dell, MD, assistant professor of clinical otolaryngology at the Keck School of Medicine of USC and a laryngologist from the USC Voice Center at the USC Caruso Department of Otolaryngology – Head and Neck Surgery of Keck Medicine of USC.
+In fact, “hoarseness is a broad, general term to describe any change in voice quality,” says Karla O’Dell.
+MD, an otolaryngologist from the USC Voice Center at the USC Tina and Rick Caruso Department of Otolaryngology – Head and Neck Surgery of Keck Medicine of USC and assistant professor of clinical otolaryngology – head and neck surgery at the Keck School of Medicine of USC.

 Call for an Appointment